JuliaPreludes/Try.jl/README.md

 and
 [`Expect.Expected`](https://github.com/KristofferC/Expect.jl/blob/6834049306c2b53c1666cbed504655e36b56e3b4/src/Expect.jl#L6-L9)).
 Using a concretely typed `struct` as returned type has some benefits in that it is easy to control the result of type inference.
-However, this is at the cost of losing the opportunity for the compiler to eliminate the success and/or failure branches.
-A similar optimization can happen in principle with the concrete `struct` approach with some aggressive (post-inference) inlining, scalar replacement of aggregate, and dead code elimination.
-However, since type inference is the main driving force in the inter-procedural analysis of the Julia compiler, `Union` return type is likely to continue to be the most effective way to communicate the intent of the code with the compiler (e.g., if a function call always succeeds, return an `Ok{T}`).
+However, this forces the user to manually compute the type of the untaken paths.
+This is tedious and sometimes simply impossible.
+This is also not idiomatic Julia code which typically delegates output type computation to the compiler.
+Futhermore, the benefit of type-stabilization is at the cost of loosing the opportunity for the compiler to eliminate the success and/or failure branches.
+A similar optimization can still happen in principle with the concrete `struct` approach with the combination of (post-inference) inlining, scalar replacement of aggregate, and dead code elimination.
+However, since type inference is the main driving force in the inter-procedural analysis and optimization in the Julia compiler, `Union` return type is likely to continue to be the most effective way to communicate the intent of the code with the compiler (e.g., if a function call always succeeds, always return an `Ok{T}`).

 (That said, Try.jl also contains supports for concretely-typed returned value when `Union` is not appropriate.
-This is for experimenting if such a manual "type-stabilization" is a viable approach and if providing a seamless interop API is possible.)
+This is for experimenting if such a manual "type-instability-hiding" is a viable approach at a large scale and if providing a uniform API is possible.)

+### Debuggable error handling

 A potential usability issue for using the `Result` type is that the detailed context of the error is lost by the time the user received an error.
 This makes debugging Julia programs hard compared to simply `throw`ing the exception.
-To solve this problem, Try.jl provides an *error trace* mechanism for recording the backtrace of the error.
+To mitigate this problem, Try.jl provides an *error trace* mechanism for recording the backtrace of the error.
 This can be toggled using `Try.enable_errortrace()` at the run-time.
 This is inspired by Zig's [Error Return Traces](https://ziglang.org/documentation/master/#Error-Return-Traces).

+### EAFP and traits

 Try.jl exposes a limited set of "verbs" based on Julia `Base` such as `Try.take!`.
 These functions have a catch-all default definition that returns